iam-harry-nam/iam-harry-nam.github.io/_posts/2019-09-15-Main-class-name-has-not-been-configured-and-it-could-not-be-resolved.md

-So, I just added one line in dao/build.gradle
+In my case, just add one line in dao/build.gradle, and fixed.

 ```groovy